Gerald A. Miller: Professional activities and interests

-From his start in graduate school and throughout his career in academia and research, Dr. Miller has been affiliated with several professional organizations and societies.
+From his start in graduate school and throughout his career in academia and research, Miller has been affiliated with several professional organizations and societies.
 He cherished university teaching, public speaking, and grant writing on various topics about water quality laws, policy, environmental science, and sustainability of the environment.
 Honor organizations he belonged to are as follows: Gamma Sigma Delta, Sigma Xi, and Alpha Zeta.
 Other organizations he was a member of include: the American Society of Agronomy, Soil Science Society of America, International Society of Soil Science, Geological Society of America, American Quaternary Association, Soil and Water Conservation Society, Professional Soil Classifiers of Iowa, and the Iowa Academy of Science.

 Professional involvements and certifications

-From 2002 to 2010, Dr. Gerald Miller served as the Project Director for the Heartland Regional Water Coordination Initiative in the state of Iowa through Iowa State University Extension.
+From 2002 to 2010, Miller served as the Project Director for the Heartland Regional Water Coordination Initiative in the state of Iowa through Iowa State University Extension.
 The Heartland Initiative consisted of mostly professionals (water quality coordinators, extension and research faculty) from multiple land grant universities such as Iowa State University, Kansas State University, the University of Missouri, and the University of Nebraska-Lincoln.
 A representative for the United States Environmental Protection Agency Region 7 Watershed Planning and Implementation Branch was also a part of this coalition.
 Professionals from all focuses of the environment were present in this organization (departments consisting of agronomy, forestry, agricultural engineering, economics, and sociology).
 The purpose of the Heartland Regional Water Coordination Initiative was to “build institutional partnerships and increase the capacity of citizens, landowners, agencies, and community leaders to better address water quality concerns.”
 Areas of interest include animal manure management, pesticide and nutrient management, and watershed management.
 As Project Director, Dr. Miller encouraged Extension faculty and staff to participate in issue teams and working groups for multiple responsibilities involving planning, managing and implementing Heartland-sponsored roundtables and workshops and being authors of regional publications and newsletters.